 The Import Summary confirms that your import has been scheduled, when it will run and how often it will sync.

 Now that you’ve imported your campaigns from Google Ads, you can check the status of your import, review error logs, and edit, pause, or delete your import schedule.
 Keep in mind that not all information will be imported, but that doesn’t mean it’s not supported within Bing Ads.

 Some specific situations require special attention during import.
 There are also some items that you will need to re-create using Bing Ads, such as Automated rules, Ad-group-level Sitelink Extensions, Ad-group-level App Extensions, Ad-group-level Location Extensions, Ad-group-level Call Ad Extensions, Remarketing lists and associations, and IP exclusions.

 Read more about items you should check after import.

 There are the limits on the number of items you can have at each level.
-This information can be useful in organizing your advertising campaigns, particularly if you plan on importing from Google AdWords.
+This information can be useful in organizing your advertising campaigns, particularly if you plan on importing from Google Ads.

 Once you've finished creating or importing your campaign, you can make changes to many of the campaign and ad group settings.